 Gerry Plus Salamander

-Gerry was elected Massachusetts governor as a Democrat-Republican.
+Gerry had won election Massachusetts governor as a Democrat-Republican.

-The Legislature, controlled by the Democrat-Republicans, was required under the state constitution to redraw electoral districts.
+The Legislature was then controlled by the Democrat-Republicans as well.
+Under the state constitution, it had to redraw electoral districts.
 The lawmakers sent Gerry a plan that drew some districts in crazy shapes to make it easier for the Democrat-Republicans to win re-election.
-Gerry didn’t think the plan was fair.
+Gerry thought the plan unfair.
 He told his son-in-law he found the bill ‘highly disagreeable,’ but he signed it anyway on Feb.
 11, 1812.